Kurt Zeitzler

-Kurt Zeitzler (/de/; 9 June 1895 – 25 September 1963) was a Chief of the Army General Staff in the Wehrmacht of Nazi Germany during World War II.
+Kurt Zeitzler (/de/; 9 June 1895 – 25 September 1963) was a Chief of the Army General Staff in the of Nazi Germany during World War II.

 Zeitzler was almost exclusively a staff officer, serving as chief of staff in a corps, army, and army group.
 In September 1942, he was selected by Adolf Hitler as Chief of the Army General Staff, replacing Franz Halder.
 In early 1943 he was one of the key figures in the decision to launch Operation Citadel, the last major German attack on the Eastern Front, which ended in defeat.
 Zeitzler lost faith in Hitler's judgement, and abandoned his position in June 1944 after suffering a nervous breakdown.
 Zeitzler was regarded as an energetic and efficient staff officer, noted for his ability in managing the movement of large mobile formations.

 World War I and interwar period

-Born in Goßmar in the Province of Brandenburg, Zeitzler came from a family of pastors.
+Born in in the Province of Brandenburg, Zeitzler came from a family of pastors.
 At the age of 18 he joined the 4th Thuringian Infantry Regiment of the German Army on 23 March 1914.
 Five months later Germany was at war.
 Zeitzler was promoted to lieutenant in December 1914, and commanded various units, including a pioneer detachment.
 At the end of the war he was a regimental adjutant.